nischi/MMM-Face-Reco-DNN/README.md

-`encodings` | Pre encoded pickle with the faces <br />**Default Value:** `tools/encodings.pickle` `usePiCamera` | You wanna use pi camera or usb / builtin (1 = raspi camera, 0 = other camera) <br />**Default Value:** `1` `method` | Method of face detection (dnn = deep neural network, haar = haarcascade) <br />**Default Value:** `dnn` `detectionMethod` | Which face detection model to use. "hog" is less accurate but faster on CPUs. "cnn" is a more accurate deep-learning model which is GPU/CUDA accelerated (if available).
-The default is "hog". <br />**Default Value:** `hog`
+`encodings` | Pre encoded pickle with the faces <br />**Default Value:** `tools/encodings.pickle` `usePiCamera` | You wanna use pi camera or usb / builtin (1 = raspi camera, 0 = other camera) <br />**Default Value:** `1` `method` | Method of face detection (dnn = deep neural network, haar = haarcascade) <br />**Default Value:** `dnn` `detectionMethod` | Which face detection model to use. "hog" is less accurate but faster on CPUs. "cnn" is a more accurate deep-learning model which is GPU/CUDA accelerated (if available). <br />**Default Value:** `hog`

 ## Credits